vacp2p/rfc/content/docs/rfcs/51/README.md

 It is RECOMMENDED for App protocols to follow the naming structure detailed in [23/WAKU2-TOPICS](/spec/23/).
 With named sharding, managing discovery falls into the responsibility of apps.

-The default Waku pubsub topic `/waku/2/default-waku/proto` can be seen as a named shard available to all app protocols.

 From an app protocol point of view, a subscription to a content topic `waku2/xxx` on a shard named /mesh/v1.1.1/xxx would look like:

 `subscribe("/waku2/xxx", "/mesh/v1.1.1/xxx")`